fly2mk/video-compare/Readme.md

 3. docker run -p 3000:3000 -d ots/split_view

 For Non Dockerized Version
 ----------------------------
-1. Please install Node JS
-2. brew install npm
-3. sudo npm install
+1. sudo npm install -g nodemon
-4. sudo npm install -g nodemon
+2. sudo npm install
-5. nodemon
+3. nodemon [to run the app]

-Your app will be listening on 3000.
-Port no. can be changed at /bin/www line no 15

-Goto http://localhost:3000/ on your browser.
+Your app will be listening on 4000.
+Port no. can be changed at /bin/www line no 15 Goto http://localhost:4000/ on your browser.